 Ascites is an abnormal buildup of abdominal fluid that can occur in any dog but is a result of an underlying disease so ignoring the symptoms can be detrimental to your dog's health.
 Knowing the signs of ascites, what it may mean for your dog, and how it is treated is helpful for any pet owner.

 What Is Ascites in Dogs?

-Signs of Ascites in Dogs
+Symptoms of Ascites in Dogs

 The most obvious sign of ascites in dogs is a swollen belly.
 This swelling or distension is due to the excess fluid that is accumulating in the abdomen and makes a dog appear bloated.
 Just like filling a balloon with water will cause it to expand, an abdomen that is filling with fluid will be larger and rounder than normal.

-Causes of Ascites in Dogs
+Causes of Ascites

 Ascites occurs as a result of an underlying condition with some being more common than others.